Things To Know

 In Jamaica, the use, sale and possession of drugs such as ganja (marijuana), cocaine, crack, ecstasy, heroin and any other controlled substance is illegal.
 Violators are subject to severe punishments – specifically arrest, fine and imprisonment.

 The electrical supply in Jamaica is 110 volts/50 cycles standard, and electrical appliances use plugs that are two-pronged and flat (such as those used in the United States and Canada).
 If your appliances do not use 110 volts or flat two-pronged plugs, bring the requisite adaptors and converters with you.
 Although adaptors and converters are available in Jamaica, they may not be easy to come by.
 Most laptop computers have built-in converters and can be used with an adaptor.
 If the idea of lugging all this equipment around seems daunting, leave it behind.
-Most hotels have hair dryers, alarm clocks, radios and clothes irons available, and in any case you probably won't need many appliances.
+Most accommodations have hair dryers, alarm clocks, radios and clothes irons available, and in any case you probably won't need many appliances.
 You are, after all, on holiday.

-Officially, Jamaicans celebrate ten public holidays per year: New Year's Day (January 1), Labour Day (May 23), Emancipation Day (August 1), Independence Day (August 6), Christmas Day (December 25) and Boxing Day (December 26), in addition to Ash Wednesday, Good Friday, Easter Monday and Heroes Day (third Monday in October).
+Officially, Jamaicans celebrate ten public holidays per year: New Year's Day (January 1), Labour Day (May 23), Emancipation Day (August 1), Independence Day (August 6), Christmas Day (December 25) and Boxing Day (December 26), in addition to Ash Wednesday, Good Friday, Easter Monday and National Heroes Day (third Monday in October).
 On public holidays all government agencies, schools and most private businesses are closed, and much of the country "locks down" for the day.
-On holidays, Jamaicans throng to beaches and parks for picnics, relaxation and catch-ups, the celebrations continuing well into the night.
+On holidays, Jamaicans throng to beaches and parks for picnics, relaxation and catch-ups, with the celebrations continuing well into the night.

 The official language of Jamaica is English, although most of us converse using ‘Patois', a dialect as colorful and intriguing as our Jamaican personalities.
 It may take some time for you to become accustomed to it, but when you are, you'll have fun trying the local expressions.